Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - **Access Tiers** Hot cold and Archive.
 At the storage account level you can only select between hot or cool, archive is not available
     - The access tier for a particular storage account can be changed under configuration
+    - Beyond the storage level.
+There is also an option of changing the tier at the level of blob item e-g sample.text inside the container